efimpolianskii/pythonscraping/README.md

 # pythonscraping
 In the current repository all my python scrappers are stored.
+All my comments you can find in a file.
+I am trying to describe my solutions as fully as possible using simple syntax.
+For more information (data analysis and etc.) you can join my <a href = 'https://t.me/+MfCO-hfIYRRhYmIy'>tg private channel</a>.
+Best wishes...